Our tem has over 80 years of combined experience. We sell and support the great Optical System Design Software (KDP-2)

 OFF THE SHELF DESIGNING: In conjunction with a large and powerful lens library capability, lenses may be added together to synthesize a new optical system.
-Using the lenses listed in the manufacturer's (Edmund Scientific, Melles-Griot, Newport, Rolyn and Spindler & Hoyer) lens catalogs, which are included with the program, optical systems can be easily assembled from "off the shelf" components and then fully analyzed.
+Using the lenses listed by many manufacturer's (Edmund Scientific, Melles-Griot, Newport, Rolyn and Spindler & Hoyer) lens catalogs, which are included with the program, optical systems can be easily assembled from "off the shelf" components and then fully analyzed.

 SPECIAL DATA FITTING: Use the SPFIT routines to fit data to functional forms.
 Compute glass index coefficients.
 Apply fitting coefficients to a special surface type and then ray trace through the resulting surface.
 This also contains routines for automatically updating the user defined glass catalog based on user input index data.

 SPECTRAL ANALYSIS: Use the SPECT capability to manipulate wavelength dependent data files.
 Perform transmission analyses of optical systems.
-Determine spectral weighting factors to use in optical transfer function calculations.
+Determine spectral weighting factors to use in optical transfer function (OTF and MTF) calculations.